 Matisse is commonly regarded as one of the artists throughout the opening decades of the twentieth century, responsible for significant developments in painting and sculpture.
 Matisse helped to define and influence radical contemporary art in the 20th century.

-A rare and beautiful lithograph from an original painting by Matisse, published in 1947 by Syndicat d'Initiative de Nice.
-Produced on Arches paper, mounted on linen and in stunning condition.
+A super-rare and beautiful hand-signed lithograph, from an original painting by Matisse, published in 1947 by Syndicat d'Initiative de Nice.
+Produced on Arches paper and in stunning condition.

 Measuring 65 x 100cm and referenced in: Les affiches originales des Maitres de l'Ecole de Paris (Original Posters from the School of Paris Masters), Fernand Mourlot, p.
 40.